amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

 >
 > -- Gordon B. Hinckley

 **NOTE:** All code referenced below has been copied from the [official DETR implementation](https://github.com/facebookresearch/detr).
+Also, text directly quoted from the research paper is in *Italics*.

 ## Introduction
-We present a new method that views object detection as a direct set prediction problem.
+*We present a new method that views object detection as a direct set prediction problem.
 The main ingredients of the new framework, called DEtection TRansformer or DETR, are a set-based global loss that forces unique predictions via bi-partite matching, and a transformer encoder-decoder architecture.
 The new model is conceptually simple and does not require a specialized library, unlike many other modern detectors.
 DETR demonstrates accuracy and run-time performance on par with the well-established and highly-optimized Faster R-CNN baseline on the challenging COCO object detection dataset.
-Training code and pretrained models are available at <https://github.com/facebookresearch/detr>.
+Training code and pretrained models are available at <https://github.com/facebookresearch/detr>.*

-The goal of object detection is to predict a set of bounding boxes and category labels for each object of interest.
+*The goal of object detection is to predict a set of bounding boxes and category labels for each object of interest.
 Modern detectors address this set prediction task in an indirect way, by defining surrogate regression and classification problems on a large set of proposals, anchors, or window centers.
 Their performances are significantly influenced by postprocessing steps to collapse near-duplicate predictions, by the design of the anchor sets and by the heuristics that assign target boxes to anchors.
 To simplify these pipelines, we propose a direct set prediction approach to bypass the surrogate tasks.
 This end-to-end philosophy has led to significant advances in complex structured prediction tasks such as machine translation or speech recognition, but not yet in object detection: previous attempts either add other forms of prior knowledge, or have not proven to be competitive with strong baselines on challenging benchmarks.
-This paper aims to bridge this gap.
+This paper aims to bridge this gap.*

-Our DEtection TRansformer (DETR, see Figure-1) predicts all objects at once, and is trained end-to-end with a set loss function which performs bipartite matching between predicted and ground-truth objects.
+*Our DEtection TRansformer (DETR, see Figure-1) predicts all objects at once, and is trained end-to-end with a set loss function which performs bipartite matching between predicted and ground-truth objects.
 DETR simplifies the detection pipeline by dropping multiple hand-designed components that encode prior knowledge, like spatial anchors or non-maximal suppression.
-Unlike most existing detection methods, DETR doesn’t require any customized layers, and thus can be reproduced easily in any framework that contains standard CNN and transformer classes.
+Unlike most existing detection methods, DETR doesn’t require any customized layers, and thus can be reproduced easily in any framework that contains standard CNN and transformer classes.*

 ![](/images/DETR_overall.png "Figure-1: DETR directly predicts (in parallel) the final set of detections by combining a common CNN with a transformer architecture.
 During training, bipartite matching uniquely assigns predictions with ground truth boxes.
 Prediction with no match should yield a “no object” (∅) class prediction.")

-DETR, however, obtains lower performances on small objects.
-Also, training settings for DETR differ from standard object detectors in multiple ways.
+*DETR, however, obtains lower performances on small objects.
+Also, training settings for DETR differ from standard object detectors in multiple ways.*

 ## Data Preparation
-The input images are batched together, applying $0$-padding adequately to ensure they all have the same dimensions $(H_0,W_0)$ as the largest image of the batch.
+*The input images are batched together, applying $0$-padding adequately to ensure they all have the same dimensions $(H_0,W_0)$ as the largest image of the batch.*

 > If you haven't worked with COCO before, the annotations are in a JSON format and must be converted to tensors before they can be fed to the model as labels.
 Refer to the [COCO website here](https://cocodataset.org/#format-data) for more information on data format.